The Outrun: Summary

 The Outrun describes Amy Liptrot's experiences when she returns to live in Orkney, where she grew up on a farm with her schizophrenic and bipolar father and her evangelical Christian mother.
 She tells of her rehabilitation after ten unhappy years in London, during which she had become an alcoholic and drug user.
 She combines reflections and memories with immediate descriptions of the islands' wild nature, wind, geology, and wildlife.
 To her surprise, she gets a temporary job, on Orkney, mapping rare corncrakes for the Royal Society for the Protection of Birds (RSPB).
 Later, she spends a winter on the Orkney island of Papa Westray in the RSPB's house, which is normally only used in summer.

 The book is illustrated with hand-drawn maps of the Orkney Islands and of the island of Papa Westray.

 Publication

-The Outrun was first published in paperback by Canongate Books of Edinburgh in 2016.
+The Outrun was first published in hardback by Canongate Books of Edinburgh in 2016.
 It was brought out in hardback in the United States by W. W. Norton & Company in 2017.
 It has been translated into several other languages, including Chinese, Dutch, French, German, and Spanish.